falderol/EngineeringCoursework/README.md

 This repository contains completed engineering related projects that have been completed while attending taylor university.
-The current order in which porjects were completed is.
+The current order in which projects were completed is.

 ENP 104